IngridAtMicrosoft/DocsContent/singlesource/how-to/how-to-template.md

 ## H2.5 for the fifth part

 If you are writing more than 5 parts then consider breaking the instruction into a couple of pages.
 Think encapsulation.
+:::moniker-end

+:::moniker range="windows-server-2008"

+## How-to for Windows Server 2008

+## H2.1 for first part (See the comments in this template.)

+This is an interstitial paragraph.
+It gives a short explanation of what you will be doing next.
+If it isn't necessary, omit it.

+1. Do this.
+The **wizard** will open.
+1. Select **UI element**.

+## H2.2 for the second part

+1. Clean up the `CodeObject` array.
+1. Delete the *filename.exe* file.

+## H2.3 for the third part

+This is an interstitial paragraph.
+It gives a short explanation of what you will be doing next.
+If it isn't necessary, omit it.

+1. Do this.
+The **wizard** will open.
+1. Select **UI element**.

+### H2.4 for the fourth part

+1. Clean up the `CodeObject` array.
+1. Delete the *filename.exe* file.
+1. Do this code block.
+If the code block can be included directly from a related sample or API use that method instead.

+    ```python
+    var codeblock
+    ```

+1. Save the file

+## H2.5 for the fifth part

+If you are writing more than 5 parts then consider breaking the instruction into a couple of pages.
+Think encapsulation.
+:::moniker-end

+:::moniker range="windows-server-2008"

+## How-to for Windows Server 2008

+## H2.1 for first part (See the comments in this template.)

+This is an interstitial paragraph.
+It gives a short explanation of what you will be doing next.
+If it isn't necessary, omit it.

+1. Do this.
+The **wizard** will open.
+1. Select **UI element**.

+## H2.2 for the second part

+1. Clean up the `CodeObject` array.
+1. Delete the *filename.exe* file.

+## H2.3 for the third part

+This is an interstitial paragraph.
+It gives a short explanation of what you will be doing next.
+If it isn't necessary, omit it.

+1. Do this.
+The **wizard** will open.
+1. Select **UI element**.

+### H2.4 for the fourth part

+1. Clean up the `CodeObject` array.
+1. Delete the *filename.exe* file.
+1. Do this code block.
+If the code block can be included directly from a related sample or API use that method instead.

+    ```python
+    var codeblock
+    ```

+1. Save the file

+## H2.5 for the fifth part

+If you are writing more than 5 parts then consider breaking the instruction into a couple of pages.
+Think encapsulation.
+:::moniker-end

+:::moniker range="windows-server-2012"

+## How-to for Windows Server 2012

+## H2.1 for first part (See the comments in this template.)

+This is an interstitial paragraph.
+It gives a short explanation of what you will be doing next.
+If it isn't necessary, omit it.

+1. Do this.
+The **wizard** will open.
+1. Select **UI element**.

+## H2.2 for the second part

+1. Clean up the `CodeObject` array.
+1. Delete the *filename.exe* file.

+## H2.3 for the third part

+This is an interstitial paragraph.
+It gives a short explanation of what you will be doing next.
+If it isn't necessary, omit it.

+1. Do this.
+The **wizard** will open.
+1. Select **UI element**.

+### H2.4 for the fourth part

+1. Clean up the `CodeObject` array.
+1. Delete the *filename.exe* file.
+1. Do this code block.
+If the code block can be included directly from a related sample or API use that method instead.

+    ```python
+    var codeblock
+    ```

+1. Save the file

+## H2.5 for the fifth part

+If you are writing more than 5 parts then consider breaking the instruction into a couple of pages.
+Think encapsulation.
+:::moniker-end

+:::moniker range="windows-server-2016"

+## How-to for Windows Server 2016

+## H2.1 for first part (See the comments in this template.)

+This is an interstitial paragraph.
+It gives a short explanation of what you will be doing next.
+If it isn't necessary, omit it.

+1. Do this.
+The **wizard** will open.
+1. Select **UI element**.

+## H2.2 for the second part

+1. Clean up the `CodeObject` array.
+1. Delete the *filename.exe* file.

+## H2.3 for the third part

+This is an interstitial paragraph.
+It gives a short explanation of what you will be doing next.
+If it isn't necessary, omit it.

+1. Do this.
+The **wizard** will open.
+1. Select **UI element**.

+### H2.4 for the fourth part

+1. Clean up the `CodeObject` array.
+1. Delete the *filename.exe* file.
+1. Do this code block.
+If the code block can be included directly from a related sample or API use that method instead.

+    ```python
+    var codeblock
+    ```

+1. Save the file

+## H2.5 for the fifth part

+If you are writing more than 5 parts then consider breaking the instruction into a couple of pages.
+Think encapsulation.
+:::moniker-end

+:::moniker range="windows-server-2019"

+## How-to for Windows Server 2019

+## H2.1 for first part (See the comments in this template.)

+This is an interstitial paragraph.
+It gives a short explanation of what you will be doing next.
+If it isn't necessary, omit it.

+1. Do this.
+The **wizard** will open.
+1. Select **UI element**.

+## H2.2 for the second part

+1. Clean up the `CodeObject` array.
+1. Delete the *filename.exe* file.

+## H2.3 for the third part

+This is an interstitial paragraph.
+It gives a short explanation of what you will be doing next.
+If it isn't necessary, omit it.

+1. Do this.
+The **wizard** will open.
+1. Select **UI element**.

+### H2.4 for the fourth part

+1. Clean up the `CodeObject` array.
+1. Delete the *filename.exe* file.
+1. Do this code block.
+If the code block can be included directly from a related sample or API use that method instead.

+    ```python
+    var codeblock
+    ```

+1. Save the file

+## H2.5 for the fifth part

+If you are writing more than 5 parts then consider breaking the instruction into a couple of pages.
+Think encapsulation.
+:::moniker-end
+:::moniker range="windows-server-2022"

+## How-to for Windows Server 2022

+## H2.1 for first part (See the comments in this template.)

+This is an interstitial paragraph.
+It gives a short explanation of what you will be doing next.
+If it isn't necessary, omit it.

+1. Do this.
+The **wizard** will open.
+1. Select **UI element**.

+## H2.2 for the second part

+1. Clean up the `CodeObject` array.
+1. Delete the *filename.exe* file.

+## H2.3 for the third part

+This is an interstitial paragraph.
+It gives a short explanation of what you will be doing next.
+If it isn't necessary, omit it.

+1. Do this.
+The **wizard** will open.
+1. Select **UI element**.

+### H2.4 for the fourth part

+1. Clean up the `CodeObject` array.
+1. Delete the *filename.exe* file.
+1. Do this code block.
+If the code block can be included directly from a related sample or API use that method instead.

+    ```python
+    var codeblock
+    ```

+1. Save the file

+## H2.5 for the fifth part

+If you are writing more than 5 parts then consider breaking the instruction into a couple of pages.
+Think encapsulation.
+:::moniker-end